Clinical-Genomics/patientMatcher/README.md

 ```
 docker-compose down
 ```
-Make sure to remove the mongo container from the list of all available containers before running the command again.
+Make sure that there are no mongo containers running before before running the command again.
 Commands:
 ```
 docker ps -a
-docker rm <id of the vepo/mongo container>
+docker rm <id of the eventual vepo/mongo container>
 ```

 <a name="installation"></a>